Fall Favorites: Food from the Alps

-Autumn in the Alps offers a wonderful chance to highlight local traditions and savor the seasonal ingredients featured in Europe’s rich, hearty cuisines and craft beers.
-Whether sipping on a chestnut beer during lunch at a high alpine hut or enjoying a fondue by the fire after a long day on the trail, alpine cuisine in the fall is a warm and welcoming experience.
-Here are some of our favorite, traditional fall dishes and brews.
+Autumn in the Alps offers a wonderful chance to highlight local traditions and savor the seasonal ingredients featured in Europe’s rich, hearty cuisines.
+It’s also the time when local brewers showcase their craft beers, and distillers capture the season’s essence with traditional ingredients like chestnuts, apples, and mountain herbs.
+Whether sipping on a craft beer during lunch at a high alpine hut or enjoying a fondue by the fire after a long day on the trail, alpine cuisine in the fall is a warm and welcoming experience.
+Here are some of our favorite, traditional fall dishes and drinks.

 Fondue